shopware/shopware/docs/api/examples.md

 ```

 ### Not Query
-The not query allows to negate all a collection of queries.
+The not query allows to negate a collection of queries.
 Sql example `WHERE !(product.name = awesome AND product.price = 100)`
 ```json
 {
     "type": "not",